Tornadoes of 1998: October 4

 October 4 saw 29 tornadoes touch down in the United States, 26 of which struck Oklahoma.
 The day was Oklahoma's largest October tornado outbreak on record.
 Thunderstorms initially developed over Northwestern Oklahoma during the mid-to-late afternoon hours.
 The first tornado, rated F2, touched down in Southeastern Woods County to the south-southwest of the town of Dacoma.
 The tornado then tracked northeast, causing damage to an abandoned house and destroying a barn and garage.
 Entering Alfalfa County, the tornado then destroyed an office building and a gas plant and blew the roof off a nearby modular home.
 Multiple witnesses reported this multiple-vortex tornado to have been at least a quarter of a mile wide.
 The second tornado, rated F0, touched down southeast of Cherokee in Alfalfa County where it was spotted by a county sheriff's deputy.
-An F0 tornado was spotted by a state tropper and was on the ground for less than one minute near SH-11 west of Medford and caused no known damage.
+An F0 tornado was spotted by a state trooper and was on the ground for less than one minute near SH-11 west of Medford and caused no known damage.